mattermost/docs/source/administration/config-settings.rst

 **False**: Users can access all new channel sidebar features, including custom, collapsible channel categories, drag and drop, unread filtering, channel sorting options, and more.
 See `the documentation <https://docs.mattermost.com/help/getting-started/organizing-your-sidebar.html>`_ for more information about these features.

-**True**: WWhen enabled, the legacy sidebar is enabled for all users on this server and users cannot access any new channel sidebar features.
+**True**: When enabled, the legacy sidebar is enabled for all users on this server and users cannot access any new channel sidebar features.
 The legacy channel sidebar is scheduled to be deprecated, and is only recommended if your deployment is experiencing bugs or other issues with the new channel sidebar.

 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableLegacySidebar": false`` with options ``true`` or ``false``.                                                                                |